Fan Changjiang: Fan Changjiang Journalism Award

 The Fan Changjiang Journalism Award is one of the three national journalists awards (the other two are the Taofen Journalism Award and Top 100 Journalists) issued by the All-China Journalists Association (ACJA).
 This is a prize for middle-aged and young journalists.
 It is named after Fan for his bold and objective coverage of the Chinese Communist Revolution led by the CCP against the Kuomintang regime.
 The award started in 1991.
 Since 2000, the award is issued by the ACJA every two years (with the other two awards simultaneously).
 In the first three Fan Changjiang Journalism Awards, 10 reporters would receive the award and 30 reporters would receive the nominated award each time.
 But the nominated awards were cancelled starting from the fourth Awards.
 The nominee should age below 50 and work in the field of formal journals, public newspapers, national press agency, authorized radio stations, television stations and other news agency, with a minimum of 10-years successive reporter experience.

 Fan and literature in China

-Fan Changjiang is considered as one of the most prominent journalists in Chinese history.
-He had written a huge number of outstanding news articles and taken up a lot of leading positions in this field.
-His style of writing are considered as very modern, righteous and vivid.
+Fan Changjiang is considered as one of the renown journalists in Chinese history.
+He had written news articles and taken up a lot of leading positions in this field.
+His style of writing are considered as modern, righteous and vivid.